dassujan/STANDARD-FIVE/Math-I (2nd UNIT) QUESTION SET.md

 10. Out of 3200 Siberian cranes, 75% migrated to Bharatpur, India.
 How many cranes migrated? *(2 Marks)*

 11. In a garden of 20 trees:
    - 20% are tamarind, 10% are guava, and 40% are neem.
-The remaining are mango trees.
+Find the remaining mango trees.
    - Find the number of trees of each type. *(4 Marks)*

 12. A student scored 570 marks out of 600 in an exam.
 What is the percentage of marks scored? *(2 Marks)*